-- does not want to submit applications for land use approval and building permits together.
+- Does not want to submit applications for land use approval and building permits together

 For certain sites or proposals, a Land Use Review is required prior to approval of the building permit application.
-Read more about Land Use, Zoning Code and Building code reviews in Review of Radio Frequency (RF) Transmission Facilities page.
+Read more about Land Use, Zoning Code and Building code reviews in the Review of Radio Frequency (RF) Transmission Facilities page.